NASA puts $14M in funding towards soft robots, flash lidar and other research projects

 Several departures at venture firm Kleiner Perkins

 NASA has announced the latest beneficiaries of its Small Business Technology Transfer program, which solicits and funds small-scale research projects outside the agency but relevant to its interests.
-19 projects in a variety of fields are being awarded a total of $14.3 million.
+Nineteen projects in a variety of fields are being awarded a total of $14.3 million.

 Those 19 were selected from an initial pool of 56 announced last year; those “Phase I” companies and institutions were awarded up to $125,000 to pursue their proposals, and would have reported on their progress to NASA later.
 The surviving 19 “Phase II” projects presumably showed enough promise that they’ll get up to $750,000 to keep going.